HalianCage/PDF-Translator-2/README.md

    - "Step 3/3: Creating final PDF..."
 5. **Download**: The translated PDF will automatically download when complete

+### What’s New: Legend (Vector-First) Workflow
+- Long English phrases are abbreviated on-page; a legend panel lists `Code → Full Meaning`.
+- Everything is done in-memory and vector-based; no page rasterization.
+- Final output pages are widened to place the original translated content on the left and the legend panel on the right.

 ## 🛠️ API Endpoints

 ### Health Check